stella-masucci/DormRate/README.md

 **Login Page:**
 - requires a University of South Carolina email (email has to end in ".sc.edu")
 - requires a password
+- When the user successfully logs in, they are taken to the Dorm List Page
 - has button at the bottom that says "Don't have an account?
 Sign up" that you can click which leads to the Create Account page